 Minimalism enhances the character of your home while pushing desired interest to the details of the essential interior architecture.
-Incorporating minimalistic design can reduce stress, increase cleanliness, and elevate your mood.
+Incorporating a minimalistic design can reduce stress, increase cleanliness, and elevate your mood.

 When walking into a cluttered room, some people might feel overwhelmed and anxious.
 The same feeling might arise when entering a room that is too small, too dark or too bright.
 Minimalism seeks the balance between perfect lighting, tidiness, and spaciousness.

-Secrets to minimal design
+Secrets to Minimal Design

 To update a living space, identify the necessary elements of the room.
 A living room, for example, is a place where people like to gather and relax, so the lighting should be natural but controlled.

 Invite people to sit down and socialize with a neutral-colored modern sofa and stylish lounge chairs.
 Keep the wall color calm with an off-white color and possibly pick one wall to be painted with an accent color or to display vibrant art.
-Simplifying furniture to the necessary items needed for comfort will update any living space and help keep the space clean.
+Simplifying furniture to the necessary items for comfort will update any living space and help keep the space clean.